mikegagnon/mentor-protege/doc/main.md

 ~place-limits
 ## Note 1

 The basis for GAO’s ruling was that SBA’s regulations were silent on this issue and therefore, the more specific FAR regulation controlled.
 Heeding this advice, SBA promulgated regulations to address this issue.
 Specifically, SBA made wholesale changes to 13 CFR 125.2 on October 2, 2013.
-As a result, SBA issued a final rule recognizing that small business contracting could be used "regardless of the place of performance."
-13 CFR 125.2(a) and (c).

 ~definition-jv